roman-neuhauser/Ansel-wiki/Home.md

 * the main window borders with collapsing arrows: they waste space and tend to reappear when you don't want them because their state is view-dependent.
 LOSS OF DISPLAY REAL-ESTATE.
 * the [second darkroom window](https://docs.darktable.org/usermanual/3.8/en/darkroom/darkroom-view-layout/) : darktable is slow enough with 2 pipelines (thumbnail & preview), a third one is not realistic.
 This should have been the main preview redirected to another window but the code has been hastily hacked by copy-pasting, it's terrible.
 Also there is no traceability on which display profile will be used.
 LOSS OF CPU CYCLES.
 * the block and timeout overlay mode in lighttable : terrible code for something never used.
 USELESS.
+* the extended overlays mode for thumbnails: each of the EXIF metadata display triggered its own SQL request per-thumbnail.
+LOSS OF CPU CYCLES.
+* the non-dynamic culling mode and the zoomable lighttable view : they are not really used and need a lot of spaghetti code to be handled.
+DANGEROUS and USULESS.
+* the dark and icon themes : dark themes trigger all sorts of unwanted visual illusions that make color assessment impossible.
+DANGEROUS.

 ## Preferences